 Investing is not just about explosive growth potential; it is also about mitigating risk.
 When looking at individual stocks, consider companies in this sector that can be trusted and have a proven track record of success.

 Entrusting in established organizations limits the level of speculation involved.
 Suppose a company is profitable and has strong revenue streams.
-In that case, they are more likely to pursue new business avenues, such as research and development, acquisitions of critical competitors/new technology, and increased trials to test both quality and safety.
+In that case, they are more likely to pursue new business avenues, such as research and development, acquisitions of critical competitors/new technology, and increased trials to test quality and safety.

 If we know where to invest in the self-driving sector, we can confirm we are putting our money in an organization we can trust to conduct itself from a business, ethics, and technology standpoint.